 Huvafen Fushi promises “Underwater spa rooms.
 Underground wine.”
 In short, a waking dream.
 If you’re one to want pristine waters below your ocean bungalow’s glass floor or immerse in surreal beauty in a private courtyard onshore, the resort offers the best of each.
 But what they also offer are bespoke cruises and reef journeys.

 The contemporary retreat located on its own lagoon on a tiny island in North Male Atoll has the world’s first underwater massage treatment rooms.
 Besides those, there are “rooms” at sea (read: 68-foot sleek designer yachts) or a traditional modern-indulgences-fitted Maldivian dhoni.

 1) The Poseidon Underwater Resort, Fiji

-“There’s something undeniably sensual about the sea: the salty fragrance of the ocean’s breeze, the rhythmic beat of the surf, the gentle curve of a rising wave…” Call it the mythological god of the sea or of present-day underwater properties!
-Poseidon is the adventure-laden Fiji abode with fine dining establishments on land and in sea, a dive shop and retail boutique.
+“There’s something undeniably sensual about the sea: the salty fragrance of the ocean’s breeze, the rhythmic beat of the surf, the gentle curve of a rising wave….”
+Call it the mythological god of the sea or of present-day underwater properties!
+Poseidon is the adventure-laden Fiji abode with fine dining establishments on land and in the sea, a dive shop, and a retail boutique.

 The place offers ‘above ground’ and ‘over the water’ lodging options but at $30,000 a week, a couple can experience one of Poseidon’s 24 ‘below the ocean’s surface’ suites through an elevator that transports them 40 feet undersea.